brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 Our caveman brains are wired to run, jump, throw things, and occasionally hit things with sticks.
 The post-AI world, however sophisticated, is not going to rewire several million years of biology.
 Physical competence (coordination, fitness, knowing how your body works under pressure) pays dividends across your whole life in ways that are hard to replicate by other means.

-Sport also teaches things that are notoriously difficult to teach in any other context: losing gracefully, working as part of a group with a shared goal, and the particular discipline of doing hard things repeatedly until you actually get better at them.
-These are not skills AI will make redundant.
+> Sport teaches things that are notoriously difficult to teach in any other context: losing gracefully, working as part of a group with a shared goal, and the particular discipline of doing hard things repeatedly until you actually get better at them.
+{: .prompt-tip }

+AI won't make sporting and atheltic skills redundant.
 If anything, they'll become more distinctive as everything else gets automated.

 ### What you can do now